loathers/combo/README.md

 ### Credits

 Thank you so much to the following players who have provided data for this script:
--Tadpoleloop
+- Tadpoleloop
--Disco Stew
+- Disco Stew
--Grushvak
+- Grushvak